SCOTIABANK ARENA

 Win or Lose, the Place is Full

-Alas, with the number of people who want to attend Leaf games, Maple Leaf Sports and Entertainment (who isn’t shy about making profits) can charge usury prices to get in.
+Alas, with the number of people who want to attend Leaf games, Maple Leaf Sports and Entertainment (who isn’t shy about making profits) can charge super-high prices to get in.
 A larger percentage of tickets are purchased by corporations.
 While those in the corporate seats may know the game as well as Joe Fan (it’s Canada after all), they aren’t as loud as Joe Fan.
 Which is why Leaf games aren’t the loudest by any stretch (and why Scotiabank Arena is not a Top 10 venue in my book).
 In fact, the atmosphere is arguably more electric outside in Maple Leaf Square where die hards watch the playoff games on the big screen just outside the rink.

 A Must for Any Purist